stackrox/stackrox/tests/e2e/run-e2e-tests-README.md

 1. Log in to the secrets collection manager at https://selfservice.vault.ci.openshift.org/secretcollection?ui=true (This is a Red Hat-ism and will require SSO)
-2. Ask a team member to add you to the collections required for this test: stackrox-stackrox-initial and stackrox-stackrox-e2e-tests.
+2. Ask in #epic-ci-improvement to be added to the collections required for this test: stackrox-stackrox-initial and stackrox-stackrox-e2e-tests.
 3. Login to the vault at: https://vault.ci.openshift.org/ui/vault/secrets (Use *OIDC*) You should see these secret collections under kv/